StanfordAHA/CGRAFlowDoc/halide/intro.md

 that is used capture hardware intent is CoreIR.
 CoreIR's most basic features provide a way to create hardware modules (adders, multipliers, muxes) and connections (how to wire them together).
 Beyond this, there are analysis and transformation passes to modify the circuit.
 More information can be found in the [CoreIR section](coreir/intro.md).
+Instead of directly creating CoreIR, the memories are compiled and analyzed by Clockwork.

 ## Input and Output
-The input is a Halide application file (with algorithm and schedule) including a target to CoreIR.
-After compilation, a CoreIR json file contains the circuit for the application.
+The input is a Halide application file (with algorithm and schedule) including a target to Clockwork.
+After compilation, a pair of files are created: a Clockwork memory file, and a CoreIR json file containing the circuits for the computation  kernels of the application.
 In addition, each design also compiles a CPU version of the same application.
 This CPU version is used to take an input image, and produce a golden reference output image.
 More information on usage, as well as which files are generated, can be found in [Usage Instructions](usage.md).